unadlib/usm/README.md

 ## FAQ

-*1. Can I continue to use the Redux or Vuex plug-in If I use `usm`?*
+*1. Can I continue to use the Redux or Vuex plug-in if I use `usm`?*

-Of course, you can continue to use it, but `usm` will soon define its own plug-in APIs to ensure that there is a unified universal plug-in that can be used.
+Of course, you can, but `usm` will soon define its own plug-in APIs to ensure that there is a universal plug-in that can be used.

 `usm-redux` using Redux's middleware example: